 ArcGIS Desktop and Pro

-- Ten workstations in the Collaboratory have ArcGIS 10.4.1, Google Earth Pro, and access to our entire Spatial Data Collection.
+- Ten workstations in the Collaboratory have ArcGIS Desktop 10.8, ArcGIS Pro 2.5, and access to our entire Spatial Data Collection.
 The Collaboratory also offers QGIS.

-- All Letters & Sciences Collaborate Labs have ArcGIS 10.3.1.
-When not scheduled for classes, all labs are open for general student use.
+- All Letters & Sciences Collaborate Labs have ArcGIS 10.8 When not scheduled for classes, all labs are open for general student use.
 During the COVID-19 pandemic, LSIT is able to create an AWS App Stream for classes that require Esri GIS software.
 Contact LSIT for details.

 - Various teaching labs in Geography, Earth Sciences, Bren, and other departments have ArcGIS.
 Inquire with your department.